Codecademy/docs/content/general/concepts/Optimization/optimization.md

 ## Design Level

 At the highest level, the design may be optimized to make best use of the available resources, given goals, constraints, and expected use/load.
 The architectural design of a system overwhelmingly affects its performance.
 Choice of design depends on the goals: when designing a compiler, if fast compilation is the key priority, a one-pass compiler is faster than a multi-pass compiler (assuming same work), but if speed of output code is the goal, a slower multi-pass compiler fulfills the goal better, even though it takes longer itself.
-Choice of platform and programming language occur at this level, and changing them frequently requires a complete rewrite, though a modular system may allow rewrite of only some component – for example, a Python program may rewrite performance-critical sections in C.
+Choice of platform and programming language occur at this level, and changing them frequently requires a complete rewrite

 ## Algorithms and Data Structures